-- The property owner knows or should know that the area where a dangerous condition exists is one where a child may trespass
+- The property owner knows or has reason to know that the area where the artificial condition exists is one where children are likely to trespass.

-- The burden of eliminating the danger is less than the risk to the child
+- The utility to the property owner of maintaining the condition and the burden of eliminating the danger are slight compared to the risk to the children involved.

-- The property owner fails to act with reasonable care to remove the risk to protect the child from danger
+- The property owner fails to exercise reasonable care to eliminate the danger or otherwise protect the children.

 - Swimming pools